traefik/traefik/docs/configuration/tracing.md

 We use [OpenTracing](http://opentracing.io).
 It is an open standard designed for distributed tracing.

-Træfik supports two backends: Jaeger and Zipkin.
+Træfik supports 3 tracing backends: Jaeger, Zipkin and DataDog.

 ## Jaeger